isomerpages/nlb-biblioasia/_jul-to-sep-2022/This Was Once Singapore’s Largest Planned Housing Development: A History of Sennett Estate.md

 #### Sennett Estate is a unique milestone in the history of housing development in Singapore and its quiet streets have had its fair share of excitement over the years.
 By **Winnie Tan**

 ![](/images/Vol%2018%20Issue%202/A%20History%20of%20Sennett%20Estate/A%20History%20of%20Sennett%20Estate%20-%20Image%201.png)
-<div style="background-color: white;">Semi-detached houses along Pheng Geck Avenue and Wan Tho Avenue, 2022.
-Photo by and courtesy of Winnie Tan.
+<div style="background-color: white;">Semi-detached houses along Pheng Geck Avenue and Wan Tho Avenue, 2022. <i>Photo by and courtesy of Winnie Tan.</i>
 </div>

 At first glance, there is little to suggest that Sennett Estate, a housing development in Potong Pasir just off MacPherson Road, is particularly noteworthy.
 It looks like any typical suburb, with its quiet streets lined with houses that were originally built in the 1950s.
 However, this unassuming estate represents an interesting milestone in the history of home development in Singapore.